 In 2006, the NCSG Report concluded that APFOs are applied in ways that deflected development away from the very areas designated for growth in county comprehensive plans to rural areas never intended for growth, to neighboring counties, or even to adjacent states, by as much as 10 percent.
-While deflection may occur in some instances, no deflection was anecdotally reported by political subdivisions in 2012.
+While deflection may occur in some instances, no deflection was reported in 2012.